VN Karazin Kharkiv National University: Ukrainian SSR

-From 1917 to 1920, there was a struggle between advocates of the Ukrainian statehood and Russian course.
+From 1917 to 1920, there was a struggle between advocates of the Ukrainian statehood and Russian course at the university.
 Some of the professors who opposed new political realities left.
 Most of the Ukrainian professors remained in Kharkiv.
 They continued working in the institutions founded by the Soviet government: the Academy of Theoretical Knowledge (1920–1921), Kharkiv Institute of Public Education (KhIPE, 1921–1930), Kharkiv Institute of National Economy, Institute of Physics and Chemistry, and Institute of Law.
 Kharkiv State University, consisting of seven schools — School of Physics and Mathematics, School of Chemistry, School of Biology, School of Geology and Geography, School of Literature and Linguistics (with Department of Philosophy), and School of Economy (with Department of Economic Geography) — was restored on their basis in 1932–1933.

 In 1921, Kharkiv Medical Institute was founded based on the School of Medicine of the University of Kharkiv.

-In 1936, the university was named after the late Russian writer Maxim Gorky (though he was not related to the university during his life).
+In 1936, the university was named after the late Russian writer Maxim Gorky, despite him not being related to the establishment during his life.
 During the German-Soviet war, it was evacuated to the city of Kizilord in Kazakhstan, where it merged with the Kyiv University to form the United Ukrainian State University.
 In 1943/44, the university returned to Kharkiv (the first academic year after the liberation of the city on 1 November 1943).
 In 1951, 800 university students suffered from persecution after they refused to pass exams in Russian.
 Court trials were held behind closed doors.

-In 1977, the following schools were operating in the university: School of Mechanics and Mathematics, School of Physics, School of Geology and Geography, School of Economy, School of History, School of Philology, School of Foreign Languages, School of General Sciences, School of Correspondence Learning, and Night School.
+In 1977 the university had 12,000 students, including 300 foreigners.
+The following schools were operating in the university: School of Mechanics and Mathematics, School of Physics, School of Geology and Geography, School of Economy, School of History, School of Philology, School of Foreign Languages, School of General Sciences, School of Correspondence Learning, and Night School.